codewithkenzo/aquareef/plan.md

-# Digital Product Promotion Platform - Technical Plan
+# Blaze - Technical Plan

 ## Overview
 A comprehensive **frontend-first** platform for AI-powered digital product promotion across social media platforms.
 We build a beautiful, modern web interface using Magic UI components first, then integrate with Ayrshare API and MCP (Model Context Protocol) for AI agent compatibility.